DADACONF/mybuttsmells/README.md

-# my butt smells
+# olfactory expressionism

 usage:

 ```
-~ ./.mybuttsmells.sh
+~ ./.dewsmellsfresh.sh
 ```

-this file will make your computer say its butt smells until you wipe it
+this file will make your computer tell you how much it loves sparkling morning dew